montefra/mimic_alpha/README.md

 mimic_alpha
 ===========

-The function 'colorAlpha_to_rgb' returns a RGB color that mimic a RGBA on a given background The code implements the algorithm from: http://stackoverflow.com/questions/2049230/convert-rgba-color-to-rgb?rq=1
+The function 'colorAlpha_to_rgb' returns a list of RGB color that mimic a RGBA on a given background
+The code implements the algorithm from: http://stackoverflow.com/questions/2049230/convert-rgba-color-to-rgb?rq=1

 The code has not been tested.